Business Schools in Connecticut

 The state of Connecticut offers a variety of options for pursuing your Master of Business Administration (MBA), from public to private institutions:

 The MBA program offered by the Barney School of Business at the University of Hartford is now available online as well as on campus, allowing students to opt for a traditional, entirely online or hybrid experience.
 The curriculum is designed for students with real-world work experience.
 The on-campus degree is primarily pursued via evening classes on a part-time basis by working students.
 The online option adds flexibility and can typically be completed in 36 months of part-time study.
-You also have the option of joining the One-Year Cohort program that meets on campus every Saturday; this program offers the advantages of one-on-one interaction with other students and the ability to create a network of colleagues and friends who can enrich your career.
+You also have the option of joining the One-Year Cohort program that meets on campus every Saturday; this program offers the advantages of interacting with other students and the ability to create a network of colleagues and friends who can enrich your career.

-The University of Connecticut's MBA is one of the top-ranked public programs in the Northeast, and has been consistently named as the number one public MBA program in New England.
+The University of Connecticut’s MBA is one of the top-ranked public programs in the Northeast, and has been consistently named as the number one public MBA program in New England.
 The school is known for experiential learning opportunities that get you out of the classroom and into the real world.
-The school's location between New York and Boston puts it within driving distance of two of the most important financial and business centers in the world.
+The school’s location between New York and Boston puts it within driving distance of two of the most important financial and business centers in the world.
 The traditional full-time MBA is a 57-credit, two-year program.
 The part-time MBA is designed to accommodate students who are employed full time.
-The executive MBA is for students with significant work and management experience who want to add to their credentials; this accelerated 48-credit program can be completed within 19 months.
+The executive MBA is for students with significant work and management experience who want to add to their credentials; this 48-credit program can be completed within 19 months.

 The new Malcolm Baldrige School of Business at Post University has designed its MBA programs around the philosophy of its namesake, a business and political leader.
 Innovation, excellence, integrity and leadership are taught by faculty with real-world experience to match their academic credentials.
 The development of foresight and the ability to respond accordingly are a key part of the curriculum.
 Post’s MBA program is offered 100 percent online.
 Core courses are supplemented by concentration courses in areas such as corporate innovation, entrepreneurship, finance, leadership, marketing and project management.
 Additional capstone courses at the end of the program allow you to put theory into practice.